ioccc-src/winner/2013/birken/README.md

 microseconds (0.015 seconds), will take quite a while to finish but it allows one to more easily see what is going on.
 Even easier to see would be 25000 but these values make it quite slow and one could easily lose interest.
-Like some other entries where Cody made this type of alternate version he made it configurable at compile time.
+Like some other entries where this was made an alternate version he made it configurable at compile time.
 If you wish to speed it up by 100% you can instead
 do: